Space Gun (video game): Reception

 Several publications compared the game's plot to that of the 1979 film Alien.
 Simon Forrester of Your Sinclair jokingly referred to Space Gun as the "unofficial game" of the film.
 Zero magazine gave particular praise to the sections where humans mutate into aliens as they run towards the player.
 Your Sinclair reviewer Jon Pillar and Chris Buffa of GameDaily said that Space Gun contains graphic violence, citing the visual effect of entrails and blood splashed against the screen.
 Steve Merritt of CU Amiga described the sound effects, specifically alien squeals and the pumping heartbeat, as "simple, but effective".
-British gaming magazine The One reviewed the arcade version of Space Gun in 1991, heavily noting its similarity to Aliens, stating that "Yes, it's Aliens.
-All the aliens in Space Gun look like the aliens out of Aliens, and even the two guns look like the guns out of Aliens."
+British gaming magazine The One reviewed the arcade version of Space Gun in 1991, heavily noting its similarity to Aliens.
 The One praises Space Gun as "great", and 'especially while playing with a friend'.

 On release for home platforms, the game received mixed reviews in the press, ranging from 69% in Amiga Format to 84% in CU Amiga magazine.
-A preview from Amiga Power described Space Gun as deriving from an "inexplicably popular coin-op, best described as Line of Fire set in space."
+A preview from Amiga Power described Space Gun as deriving from an "inexplicably popular coin-op, best described as Line of Fire set in space".
 Several reviews have stated that Space Gun is an Operation Wolf clone, while it has also been compared unfavorably to Operation Thunderbolt.
 Sega Power magazine reviewed the Master System version, giving the game a score of 70% if the player is using a Light Phaser, but only 50% if a control pad is being used.
 Paul Presley of The One for Amiga Games also found that using input devices other than the guns mounted to the arcade machine "just isn't the same".
 Prior to the release for the Xbox and PS2 as part of Taito Legends the game was regarded by Gamedaily as being in the "top five" of the games in the collection, and on release the same website described it as "thoroughly enjoyable".